Man badly hurt in Berlin Holocaust memorial stabbing – DW – 02/21/2025

 Man badly hurt in Berlin Holocaust memorial stabbingFebruary 21, 2025

-Police in Berlin on Friday said a man had been seriously injured by an unknown assailant the site of Berlin's Holocaust memorial.
+Police in Berlin on Friday said a man had been seriously injured by at the site of Berlin's Holocaust memorial.
+Authorities later said one suspect had been taken into custody near the scene of the crime.

 Police said emergency workers were at the scene "to care for several people who had to witness the events."